phronmophobic/whisper.clj/README.md

 (def transcription (get-text))
 ```

-If it didn't work, you may have to check your OSX permissions and allow microhpone access to Terminal.
+If it didn't work, you may have to check your OSX permissions and allow microphone access to Terminal.

 ## License